Insurers Decide Claims, But You Can Appeal

 A similar challenge occurs when dealing with "combined condition" claims.
 These are claims where the injury event combined with some pre-existing condition to cause a need for medical care or disability.
 A pre-existing condition in this context occurs when the injured worker has had medical problems in the same area where the injury occurred, or suffers from "arthritis," which in this setting, means an inflammation of the joint structure.
 If an injury event combined with the pre-existing condition, it is up to the employer to show that there has been a combining, and the combined condition will be covered as long as the injury event remains the major cause of the need for medical care or disability.
 If the insurance company feels that the injury event is no longer the major cause of the need for medical care of the combined condition, the insurance company can deny the claim, but must prove that the injury event is no longer more than 50% of the reason the injured worker needs medical care, or is disabled from work.

 These cases can become complex, depending upon the kind of injury the injured worker is dealing with.
-If you have a workers' compensation claim, and you just don't think everything is being covered like it should, call us at 503-325-8600.
-We can take a look at your case, and let you know if you have any options.
-Under the Oregon Workers' Compensation statute, the insurance company, not you pays our fee only if we overcome a denied claim.
+If you have a workers' compensation claim, and you just don't think everything is being covered like it should, contact us.
+We can review your case, and let you know if you have any options.
+Under the Oregon Workers' Compensation statute, the insurance company, not you, pays our fee only if we overcome a denied claim.